drand/website/docs/operate/deploy.md

 #### Secret

-As a basic security method, partificipants my include a shared secret before they can be accepted into a group.
+As a basic security method, participants must include a shared secret before they can be accepted into a group.
 This secret is set by the leader.
 The secret must be at least 32 characters long.
-If the `DRAND_SHARE_SECRET` environment variable is set, the command line flag can be omitted.
+If the `DRAND_SHARE_SECRET` environment variable is set on your system, the command line flag can be omitted.

 #### Custom entropy source

-By default drand takes its entropy for the setup phase from the OS's entropy source (`/dev/urandom` on Unix systems).
+Drand takes its entropy for the setup phase from the OS's entropy source by default.
+This source is `/dev/urandom` on Unix systems.
 However, it is possible for a participant to inject their own entropy source into the creation of their secret.
-To do so, one must have an executable that produces random data when called and pass the name of that executable to drand:
+To do so you must have an executable that produces random data when called, and pass the name of that executable to drand:

 ```bash
 drand share <regular options> --source <entropy-exec>